Robert Downey Jr.: 2008–2019: Commercial success and stardom as Iron Man

+In Captain America: Civil War (2016), Stark backs government control of the Avengers, recruits Spider-Man, and ends up fighting Captain America and Bucky after discovering the latter killed his parents.
+Stark continues mentoring Spider-Man in Spider-Man: Homecoming (2017), and the two team up in Avengers: Infinity War (2018) alongside Doctor Strange to fight Thanos on Titan, where Stark devises a plan to remove the Infinity Gauntlet, survives a brutal stabbing, and witnesses half his allies disintegrate in the Snap.
+He helps invent time travel to retrieve the Infinity Stones in Avengers: Endgame (2019), ultimately sacrificing his life by snapping his fingers to destroy Thanos and his army, saving the universe.
+Endgame became the first superhero film to gross over $2 billion worldwide, and was the highest-grossing film of all time until it was surpassed by Avatar (2009) due to its 2021 re-release in China.

-2020–present: Oppenheimer and expansion
+2020–present: Oppenheimer, expansion and return to Marvel

 In 2020, Downey starred in Stephen Gaghan's Dolittle, portraying the titular 19th-century Welsh veterinarian who can communicate with animals.
-The film, the second produced by Team Downey, was a box-office disappointment and received largely negative reviews, with critics citing its excessive length and lackluster execution.
+The second film produced by Team Downey, it was a box-office disappointment and received largely negative reviews, critics citing its excessive length and lackluster execution.
 In 2023, Downey portrayed the antagonistic bureaucrat Lewis Strauss in Christopher Nolan's Oppenheimer.
 He accepted a pay cut for the role, earning $4 million instead of his usual $10–20 million upfront salary.
 Downey later called Oppenheimer "the best film" he had appeared in.
 Both the biopic and his performance received widespread critical acclaim.
 For his role, he won the Golden Globe, BAFTA, Screen Actors Guild, Critics' Choice, and Academy Award for Best Supporting Actor.
-That same year, Downey hosted the television series Downey's Dream Cars, in which he and his team converted several of his vehicles from gas to electric.
+That year, Downey hosted the television series Downey's Dream Cars, in which he and his team converted several of his vehicles from gas to electric.
 The show won Downey the Daytime Emmy Award for Outstanding Lifestyle Program.

 Downey next starred in a 2024 television adaptation of Viet Thanh Nguyen's historical satire novel The Sympathizer on HBO, portraying five supporting antagonistic roles representing the American establishment.
-His multi-role performance earned him an Primetime Emmy nomination for Outstanding Supporting Actor in a Limited or Anthology Series or Movie.
+His multi-role performance earned him a Primetime Emmy nomination for Outstanding Supporting Actor in a Limited or Anthology Series or Movie.
 Downey made his Broadway debut in McNeal, from playwright Ayad Akhtar, playing Jacob McNeal, a gifted novelist with a difficult family life and a potentially problematic interest in artificial intelligence.
-Previews began on September 5, 2024, and opened on September 30 at Lincoln Center's Vivian Beaumont Theatre, playing a strictly limited engagement through November 24.
+Previews began on September 5, 2024, and opened on September 30 at Lincoln Center's Vivian Beaumont Theater, playing through November 24.
 In July 2024 at San Diego Comic-Con, it was announced that Downey would return to the Marvel Cinematic Universe as Victor von Doom / Doctor Doom in the upcoming films Avengers: Doomsday (2026) and Avengers: Secret Wars (2027).